Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: Numerical Results

 \section{Numerical Results}

 In this section, the numerical results are provided for characterizing the proposed NOMA-inspired ISAC framework.
-We assume a dual-functional BS equipped with an ULA with half wavelength spacing, which works in the tracking mode to sensing $3$ targets in the directions $\Phi = \{-60^\circ, 0^\circ, 60^\circ\}$.
+We assume a dual-functional BS equipped with a ULA with half-wavelength spacing, which works in the tracking mode to sensing $3$ targets in the directions $\Phi = \{-60^\circ, 0^\circ, 60^\circ\}$.
+The transmit power budget at BS and the noise power at the communication users are set to $P_t = 20$ dBm and $\sigma_n^2 = -80$ dBm, respectively.
+The channels between BS and communication users are assumed to experience Rayleigh fading and $80$ dB path loss.
 Given the directions of sensing targets, the desired beampattern is given by